gar6920/massive-rts/README.md

    start.bat
    ```
    This will:
-   - Check for and install any required dependencies
+   - Check for and install any required dependencies locally
+   - Build the server and client bundles using the locally installed webpack
    - Start the Node.js multiplayer server
    - Automatically open your browser to the game